Swift (programming language): Optionals and chaining

-Would return nil, and this could be tested.
-However, this also demanded that all method calls be dynamic, which introduces significant overhead.
-Swift's use of optionals provides a similar mechanism for testing and dealing with nils, but does so in a way that allows the compiler to use static dispatch because the unwrapping action is called on a defined instance (the wrapper), versus occurring in the runtime dispatch system.
+Swift's use of optionals allows the compiler to use static dispatch because the unwrapping action is called on a defined instance (the wrapper), versus occurring in a runtime dispatch system.

 Value types

 In many object-oriented languages, objects are represented internally in two parts.
 The object is stored as a block of data placed on the heap, while the name (or "handle") to that object is represented by a pointer.
 Objects are passed between methods by copying the value of the pointer, allowing the same underlying data on the heap to be accessed by anyone with a copy.
 In contrast, basic types like integers and floating-point values are represented directly; the handle contains the data, not a pointer to it, and that data is passed directly to methods by copying.
 These styles of access are termed pass-by-reference in the case of objects, and pass-by-value for basic types.

 Both concepts have their advantages and disadvantages.
 Objects are useful when the data is large, like the description of a window or the contents of a document.
 In these cases, access to that data is provided by copying a 32- or 64-bit value, versus copying an entire data structure.
 However, smaller values like integers are the same size as pointers (typically both are one word), so there is no advantage to passing a pointer, versus passing the value.
-Also, pass-by-reference inherently requires a dereferencing operation, which can produce noticeable overhead in some operations, typically those used with these basic value types, like mathematics.